nopnop2002/esp-idf-mirf/README.md

 # esp-idf-mirf
-A port of the Mirf library to ESP-IDF.
+A port of the Mirf library for ESP-IDF.
 The library provides basic control of the Nordic NRF24L01 RF Transceiver.

 I ported from [here](https://github.com/nopnop2002/Arduino-STM32-nRF24L01).